 Sometimes this may be tough medicine to swallow.
 However, it’s better to tackle these issues while you can fix them, than a manager losing a large portion of their team, and them being frustrated at you for a lack of support.

 As things change at work, this can become a moving target.
 Consider revisiting these questions semi-regularly to see how what they need evolves.

-24) How is you / your team’s workload?
+- 24) How is your / your team’s workload?
 Too little, too much, or the right amount?